kalisio/kdk/docs/guides/development/testing.md

 ### Key concepts

-The **KDK** provides you with some capabilities to easily deal with :
+The **KDK** provides you with some capabilities to easily:

 * test your UI components: the **Runner class** allows you to manage a **Puppereer** browser as well as the default page attached to this browser.
 In addition, it provides a useful inteface to override permissions, set items in local storage, catch warnings and error messages from the console, take screenshots and compare them to some reference images.

 * deal with your app's API: the **Api class** allows you to access the differents services exposed by the API.

-* structure your project test structure in a simple and clear way: Indeed, the **KDK** assumes that a directory has been assigned to each **test suite** in order to store test data.
+* structure your project test structure: the **KDK** assumes that a directory has been assigned to each **test suite** in order to store test data.
 These directories, are stored in a more general `data` directory and must be named with the **test suite** name.
 If you have any screenshot references then then they must stored in a decidacted sub directory named `screenrefs`.

 ```bash
 test